zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

     ``$form->setAttribute('method', 'GET');``

 Next we're using a couple of ``ViewHelpers`` which take care of rendering the form for us.
-There's many different ways to render a form within Zend Framework but using ``formCollection()`` is probably the fastest one.
+There are many different ways to render a form within Zend Framework but using ``formCollection()`` is probably the fastest one.

 Refreshing the browser you will now see your form properly displayed.
-However if we're submitting the form all we see is our form being displayed again.
+However, if we're submitting the form all we see is our form being displayed again.
 And this is due to the simple fact that we didn't add any logic to the controller yet.

 .. note::

     Keep in mind that this tutorial focuses solely on the OOP aspect of things.
-Rendering the form like this, without any stylesheets added doesn't really reflect most designers idea of a beautiful form.
+Rendering the form like this, without any stylesheets added doesn't really reflect most designers' idea of a beautiful form.
 You'll find out more about the rendering of forms in the chapter of :ref:`Zend\\Form\\View\\Helper <zend.form.view.helpers>`.